-Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy O-1(1) SA MC Municipality E Assess the feasibility of relocating the activity to a site where it would not be a significant drinking water threat within one year.
-If an appropriate alternate site is identified, the activity will be relocated to the alternate site within two years.
-O-1(2) O-1(2) MON MC Municipality Е The municipality shall prepare, by February 1 each year, an annual summary of the actions it has taken to achieve the outcomes of the source protection plan policies and make that report available to the applicable Source Protection Authority.
+Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy O-1(1) SA MC Municipality E Assess the feasibility of relocating the Snow Dump to a site where it would not be a significant drinking water threat I fan appropriate alternate site is identified, the activity will be relocated to the alternate site.
+O-1(2) O-1(2) MON MC Municipality E The municipality shall prepare, by February 1 each year, an annual summary of the actions it has taken to achieve the outcomes of the source protection plan policies and make that report available to the applicable Source Protection Authority.
 Recommended contents of the report include, but are not limited to: a) The results of the feasibility exercise identified in (1).
-N/A O-1(3) RMP МС RMO E If an appropriate alternate site is not identified per (1), the activity is designated for the purpose of section 58 of the Clean Water Act, 2006 .
+N/A O-1(3) RMP MC RMO E If an appropriate alternate site is not identified per (1), the activity is designated for the purpose of section 58 of the Clean Water Act , 2006 .
 The risk management plan will be prepared in accordance with the general provisions given in policy G-8.
-G-8(4)
+G-8(4) O-1(4) ,PI MC меср Ę Where the existing storage of snow could be a significant drinking water threat and requires a prescribed instrument to manage, the Ministry of the Environment, Conservation and Parks review the prescribed instrument to ensure it includes appropriate terms and conditions, so that the storage of snow ceases to be a significant drinking water threat.
+If they are deemed to be inadequate for this purpose, they will be amended to include additional conditions that will ensure that the activities cease to be significant drinking water threats.
+At a minimum, the Prescribed Instrument shall include reference to the applicable source protection vulnerable area and protocols for emergency responses related to protecting the drinking water source.
+All amendments to Prescribed Instruments G-2(2) required by this policy must be carried out within three years from the date that the plan